phzhitnikov/intetix-mgmt/README.md

 # Overview
 Project consists of several subprojects:
 - server - master node that help other nodes to communicate with each other
-- scada - web-service for controlling the nodes through the browser (reboot node / halt node / run content)
+- scada - web-service for controlling the nodes through the browser (reboot/halt/sleep/wake node, run content)
 - client-system - slave node that handles the halt/reboot commands on the device where it runs on
 - client - slave node that can show content (image/videos)